LoginRadius/engineering-portal/content/blog/handling-cheapest-fuel-data/index.md

 ![d](d.png)

-Distributed storage is basically a method that provides huge storage(even exceeding from physical storage) shared by multiple systems.
+Distributed storage is a method that provides huge storage(even exceeding from physical storage) shared by multiple systems.
 These systems or the servers are connected following horizontal scaling.
 This multiple commodity server hardware is comparatively cheap than optimized servers with large storage(Hard Disk).
 Each virtual machine contributes directory to a centralized system and thereby shares its storage.
 The team of master and slave nodes working together for one purpose called a cluster.

 One of the Topologies or the architecture used for implementing a Distributed storage system is **Master-slave architecture**.
 Master-slave architecture- Master-slave is a model of asymmetric communication or control where one device(the "master") connected to one or more other devices(the "slaves") are connected using a protocol(Network), where the slave nodes/devices can contribute a part/whole of their storage devices to the master node, like this centralized master node can store data exceeding its local storage limit.

-The slave nodes can be commodity hardware/device that need not be expensive and high functioning.
+The slave nodes can be commodity hardware/devices that need not be expensive and high functioning.
 As the data is split and stored in(and loaded from) other devices/nodes, the I/O operations (data transfer) can be performed parallelly on all the devices.
 Thus, reducing the time consumption by a large factor.

 **Hence, distributed storage solves all the problems- Volume, Cost, and Velocity.**